andres4715-gif/selenium4_java_21_june_2024_final_practice/README.md

 - [X]  Check execution in parallel and non parallel both executions working fine
 - [X]  Edit the README file with the new folder structure and paths
 - [ ]  Create a new docker file to run on the cloud
+- [ ]  Fix setup on the github repository to protect the master branch and checks validations